hieuhannguyen/Career-Outcome/README.md

 I exclusively coded main.py and CPI.py

+### Data Sources
+1.	***Heinz Career Report:*** Heinz publishes report of career outcomes for each degree program as PDFs on their [website](https://www.heinz.cmu.edu/current-students/career-services/employment-information-salary-statistics#msppm).
+2.	**Employment Projection & Visa Sponsorship Data:** Employment projection is scraped from the Bureau of Labor Statistics [website](https://data.bls.gov/projections/occupationProj) using BeautifulSoup.
+Visa sponsorship data are LCA applications (.xlxs) downloaded from the U.S. Department of Labor’s [website](https://www.dol.gov/agencies/eta/foreign-labor/performance) then converted to (.csv) using Excel.
+3.	**Consumer Price Index (Cost of Living data):** We query the public API of the Bureau of Labor Statistics, following their explicit instructions on their [website](https://www.bls.gov/developers/home.htm).

 ### Additional Notes
 1. What are the CSVs and text files?
 -	2 years’ quarter-wise visa H1B visa data (LCA_Disclosure_Data_FYYYY_QN)